BEST WAY TO TRANSFER 8MM TO DVD

 If you want the best quality 8mm transfer to DVD, you came to the right place.
 We have the highest resolution 8mm film scanners in the world.
 We can scan your 8mm film at 2K (1.5 times HD video) resolution.
 There is only a very, very small handful of companies in the world that can do that.
-In addition, we can do it at a price that is much cheaper then any professional lab in NY or LA that is able scan film at 2K or above.
+In addition, we can do it at a price that is much cheaper than any professional lab in NY or LA that is able to scan film at 2K or above.
 We fit a very specific niche.
-We only offer high quality scanning but do it at a price point that is far cheaper then your professional lab that can transfer your 8mm film to DVD.
+We only offer high-quality scanning but do it at a price point that is far cheaper than your professional lab that can transfer your 8mm film to DVD.

-If you are looking for good or the best quality transfer of 8mm film to DVD, look no further.
-We offer a wide variety of options and we can not only transfer 8mm film to DVD or BluRay, but can transfer it to many different formats including digital files like ProRes and HD-AVI..
+If you are looking for a good or the best quality transfer of 8mm film to DVD, look no further.
+We offer a wide variety of options and we can not only transfer 8mm film to DVD or BluRay but can transfer it to many different formats including digital files like ProRes and HD-AVI.

-But film doesn't last forever.
+But film doesn’t last forever.
 In fact, 8mm film only lasts about 50-60 years.
-Having your 8mm film transferred to DVD, BluRay or a digital file will be one of the most important things you can do for you family and kids.
-We run into 8mm film from the 1930's or 1940's that cannot be scanned.
+Having your 8mm film transferred to DVD, BluRay, or a digital file will be one of the most important things you can do for your family and kids.
+We run into 8mm film from the 1930s or 1940s that cannot be scanned.
 It has become too fragile and warped.
-We only charge for the 8mm film we can transfer to DVD, so send it all and we will do what ever we can.
-Our scanners are roller based and do not use the sprocket holes.
+We only charge for the 8mm film we can transfer to DVD, so send it all and we will do whatever we can.
+Our scanners are roller-based and do not use sprocket holes.
 These film transfer machines are the most gentle film scanners in the world in addition to being the highest resolution scanners in the world.

 The most important aspect to consider when you transfer 8mm film to DVD is the scanning resolution.
 Most companies are offering 480 or 720p (HD) scans.
 There are also 1080p and 1556p scans available.
 We offer all the 8mm film transfer resolutions up to 1556 lines.
 So, regardless if you are looking for the cheapest 8mm film to DVD transfer or the best, Video Conversion Experts help you out.